RetailRent Roll Analysis

 What is a healthy occupancy cost ratio for retail tenants?

-Most retail tenants operate sustainably at an occupancy cost ratio of 8-12% of gross sales.
+It varies by category.
+Grocery tenants operate sustainably at 2–4%, QSR at 6–8%, and general retail at 8–12% of gross sales (source: Adventures in CRE).
 Ratios above 15% indicate the tenant is overpaying relative to their revenue, which increases the risk of non-renewal or lease renegotiation.
-Food and beverage tenants may tolerate slightly higher ratios due to lower margins being standard in that category.
+Specialty and jewelry retailers can tolerate higher ratios (15–22%) due to higher profit margins, while grocery and drug stores require very low ratios because of thin margins.

 How do you value a retail property with percentage rent?